slatedocs/slate/source/includes/metype/_sso.md

 </div>
 ```

+Allows Publishers to integrate sso on their website via an iframe.

 |Parameter|Type|Mandatory|Description|
 | ------------------- |---  |---    |---    |
 |SSO_CLIENT_ID|string|Yes|The SSO client identifier which can be found in Embed Codes page on Metype Admin.|
 |REDIRECT_URI|string|Yes|The redirect URI(s) which are under **Valid Redirect URIs for Sign-In** in the Settings page on Metype Admin.|
 |callback|function|No|A function the client can execute after a successful SSO Login.|

 Use the script on the right hand side to load SSO in an iframe.